Korean name: Given names

 While the traditional practice is still largely followed, since the late 1970s, some parents have given their children names that are native Korean words, usually of two syllables.
 Given names of this sort include Ha-neul, Da-som and Bit-na.
 Between 2008 and 2015, the proportion of such names among South Korean newborns rose from 3.5% to 7.7%.
-Another source, citing the Supreme Court Public Relations Office, found the amount in newborns increased from 7.46% in 2013 to a new high of 14.83% in 2022; however, this data also indicated that the increase was mainly due to modern decline in birth rates hitting Chinese character names disproportionally hard, as they fell from 410,000 down to 210,000, whereas pure Korean names only rose moderately, from 33,000 to 37,000.
+Another source, citing the Supreme Court Public Relations Office, found the amount in newborns increased from 7.46% in 2013 to a new high of 14.83% in 2022; however, this data also indicated that the increase was mainly due to modern decline in birth rates hitting Chinese character names disproportionally hard, as they fell from 410,000 down to 210,000, whereas native Korean names only rose moderately, from 33,000 to 37,000.
 Despite this trend away from traditional practice, people's names are still recorded in both Hangul and Hanja (if available) on official documents, in family genealogies, and so on.